 John Finney, Music Director and Conductor

-Mr. Finney is also Organist and Director of Music at the Wellesley Hills Congregational Church, where he has served since 1984.
+Mr. Finney has been Organist and Director of Music at the Wellesley Hills Congregational Church since 1984.
 He holds degrees in organ performance from the Oberlin College Conservatory of Music and The Boston Conservatory.
 He has served on the faculty of The Boston Conservatory and taught for six years at the Academy for Early Music in Bressanone, Italy.